pavelpoley/Pets-Adoption-Translations/README.md

 + English
 + Russian

-I will create about page with tranlators names.
+I will create about page with translators names.

 Feel free to contribute.